leonardo-delfino/ColemakSettings/README.md

 </p>

 ## How to use it
-You have to download Microsoft Keyboard Layout Creator (you can find the link [here](https://www.microsoft.com/en-us/download/details.aspx?id=102134)).
+You have to download Microsoft Keyboard Layout Creator (you can find the link [here](https://www.microsoft.com/en-us/download/details.aspx?id=102134)). <br>
 After installing it, load the source file (KLC extension) and build the DLL and the setup package.

 ## Original layout